Language Boxes Grid

 You can read the current Local Law and find out more by visiting the Local Law and legislation page on our website.

 Since developing our Local Law in 2016 we have received feedback from across the community on a number of specific topics.
-We have listened to what you have said and have decided to use these topics as focus points for further discussion.
+We listened to what you said and used these topics as focus points for further discussion during the Stage 1 engagement.

 Click on a hotspot to find out what you have told us.